Contest a Ticket

 Receiving a trial date

 If you contest one or more violations on your ticket within the time allowed to respond, you will receive a Notice of Trial by mail.
-The Notice of Trial lists the date, time and location of your trial.
+All traffic trials are conducted remotely by Zoom.
+The Notice of Trial lists the date, time and information on how to connect remotely.
 You may request a continuance (postponement) of your traffic trial through Guide & File or by mail.
 Continuances must be reviewed and will not be automatically granted.

 Where will your trial be held?